peterjc/zmk-config/README.md

 ## Split 3x5_2 aka 33333+2 Layout with 34 keys

-The QMK project uses the term `split_3x5_2` for one of their standard community layout names for the most common 34 key layout.
-This means a symetrical split layout where each hand has three rows and five columns (the index finger gets an extra inner columm), plus two thumb keys.
+The QMK project uses the term `split_3x5_2` for one of their standard community layout names for the most common 34 key layouts.
+This means a symmetrical split layout where each hand has three rows and five columns (the index finger still gets a full extra inner column), plus two thumb keys.

-While I am currently using the 36-key layout above, I plan to try only 34-keys later (with just R and backspace on the left, and space/shift and the layer key on the right).
+While I am currently using the 36-key layout above, I plan to try only 34-keys later (with just R and backspace on the left, and space, shift and layer on the right).

 ## Split 33332+2 Layout with 32 keys